2,458 texts in Legends of the Jews (Ginzberg)

 They're often more than just labels – they're stories whispered on the wind, echoes of values and beliefs.
 Take the tribe of Naphtali, for example.
 According to Legends of the Jews...

-And it's not a new phenomenon, not by a long shot.
-Let's turn to the story of Simon, one of the twelve sons of Jacob, and his struggle with envy.
-Imagine the scene: Simon is on his...
+It's not a new phenomenon, not by a long shot. the tradition turns to the story of Simon, one of the twelve sons of Jacob, and his struggle with envy.
+The scene: Simon is on his de...

 It’s a story of family betrayal, simmering rage, and, ultimately, a hard-won path to self-control.
 The drama unfolds like this: the brothers are out tending the flocks.
 Joseph, the...